Accept the Struggle

 “Do something about it!” is the mantra of our restless lives, together with “get on with it!”, “get a move on!” and “go, go go!”

-So of course you will struggle.
+So of course you’re going to struggle.

 When I began Vipassana training, one of my teachers, Acharn Thawee, went to great lengths to impress on me that the meditation ‘experience’ is of very little importance.

 Each day I would visit him for a short interview to report on my progress and receive instruction.
-And having come with all the cultural clichés in my head, that meditation should be calm and serene to be ‘successful’, and difficulty in meditation was ‘failure’ in some way, I worked hard
+And having come with all the cultural clichés in my head, that meditation should be calm and serene to be ‘successful’, and difficulty in meditation was ‘failure’ in some way, I worked hard looking for a calm experience in meditation.

 But the harder I worked, the less calm I got and I couldn’t understand why.